-ACEs designed and managed a sensational 1920’s themed wedding, hosted within a double decker marquee at our client’s residence in Gloucestershire.
+Alastair Currie Events provided event design and management for a sensational 1920’s themed wedding, hosted within a double decker marquee at our client’s residence in Gloucestershire.

-The event extravaganza was planned and developed over an 18 month period including an on-site build taking 5 weeks to completion.
+The 1920’s themed wedding extravaganza was planned and developed over an 18 month period including an on-site build taking 5 weeks to completion.
 In the last few days leading up to the wedding, goody bags were delivered to guests at their private home or hotel accommodation which were fully equipped with personalised treats.

 Throughout the wedding weekend, 24/7 private transportation complete with personalised signage was provided including arrangements for all airport transfers and collections from hotels and private residences.
 Parents were able to drop off their children at the venue to an efficient team of nannies who were to hand for the duration of the day.

 Spectacular floral arches welcomed guests on arrival into the grounds and into the porch, which was adorned with a collection of pretty storm lanterns with church candles and scattered rose petals.
 Inside the church extravagant dome bouquets of white hydrangea and avalanche roses stood on tall white columns with a trio of callalilies strung with white ribbon onto each pew-end.
 The central window was adorned with an opulent display of hydrangea and tall church candles were on every available surface with white petals.
 The beautiful service was accompanied by the sounds of the Bristol String Sextet and the Bath Camerata Choir who performed specially chosen musical pieces and hymns selected by the bride and groom.
 The Choir enhanced the organist-accompanied hymns perfectly and sang beautifully during the signing of the register, whilst the Sextet performed as the guests arrived and for the recessional to conclude the ceremony using the bride’s favourite musical pieces.